Warbo/chriswarbo-net/unfinished/scheme_geometric_algebra.md

 documentation](https://docs.racket-lang.org/ts-reference/type-ref.html#%28part._.Numeric_.Types%29)
 (e.g. `byte`, a subset of `natural` between `0` and `255`) but we won't bother with such size-based distinctions here.

-Scheme also allows numbers to be `inexact`, which Racket implements with IEEE754 floating-point encodings.
-Exactness is unrelated to what we're doing, so in this post we'll ignore `inexact` numbers, floating point numbers, and anything to do with IEEE754 (so no negative zero, infinities or NaNs).
-Since those are the only `real` values which aren't `rational`, we can also combine those two levels of the tower!

 ## Geometric Numbers ##